apm-denizens/dsc80-project3-notebook/README.md

 This time we're checking to see if the distributions of result (Boolean True/False), are different depending on if ban1 is missing or not.
 In this case, result is also a categorical variable, so the TVD would remain an appropiate statistic in this case as well.

 Our Hypotheses:
-Null Hypothesis - Missingness of ban1 does not affect the categorical distribution of result Alternative Hypothesis - Missingness of ban1 does affect the categorical distribution of result
+Null hypothesis - This distributions of result when ban1 is missing and result when ban1 isn't missing are the same.
+Alternative hypothesis - This distributions of result when ban1 is missing and result when ban1 isn't missing are not the same.

 Our observed test statistic is ~0.00139.
 Once again, to figure out how unusual this test statistic is (assuming the null), we run a permutation test and simulate test statistics under the null hypothesis 100 times.